sverweij/mscgen_js/README.md

 Thanks
 ------
-- [Mike McTernan][7] For creating the wonderful mscgen standard, c implementation and releasing it to the public domain.
+- [Mike McTernan][7] For creating the wonderful mscgen standard, a c implementation and releasing it to the public domain.
 - [David Majda][8] For cooking & maintaining the fantastic and lightning fast [PEG.js][9] parser generator.

 [1]: http://www.mcternan.me.uk/mscgen/index.html